JenZiMiBruhh/.github/profile/README.md

 ---

 ## **🔗 How to Get Involved**
-👥 **Follow me on GitHub & Reddit u/JenZiMiBruh** → Stay updated on all releases & commits
+👥 **Follow me on GitHub & [Reddit](https://www.reddit.com/user/Jenzimibruh/) → Stay updated on all releases & commits
 ⚡ **Join the Discussions** → Share ideas & suggestions